Book a Call

 An ecommerce technology stack, or tech stack, refers to the collection of software solutions that support the different workflows in running an ecommerce website or online store.

-Technology stack is a combination of frameworks, tools, apps, platforms, and programming languages employed to develop a website or a mobile application.
+A technology stack is a combination of frameworks, tools, apps, platforms, and programming languages used to develop a website or a mobile application.

 The front-end stack refers to the applications and languages that are used to develop and design your website or online storefront.
-Whereas your back end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.
+Your back-end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.

 An ecommerce technology stack, or tech stack, refers to the collection of software solutions that support the different workflows in running an ecommerce website or online store.

-Technology stack is a combination of frameworks, tools, apps, platforms, and programming languages employed to develop a website or a mobile application.
+A technology stack is a combination of frameworks, tools, apps, platforms, and programming languages used to develop a website or a mobile application.

 The front-end stack refers to the applications and languages that are used to develop and design your website or online storefront.
-Whereas your back end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.
+Your back-end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.

 An ecommerce technology stack, or tech stack, refers to the collection of software solutions that support the different workflows in running an ecommerce website or online store.

-Technology stack is a combination of frameworks, tools, apps, platforms, and programming languages employed to develop a website or a mobile application.
+A technology stack is a combination of frameworks, tools, apps, platforms, and programming languages used to develop a website or a mobile application.

 The front-end stack refers to the applications and languages that are used to develop and design your website or online storefront.
-Whereas your back end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.
+Your back-end stack will be the server, application, and database that work behind the scenes to deliver information to the customer.

 Four factors to consider when choosing tools for your tech stack

-To make the best decision for your business, Be sure you understand your business needs, as well as any third-party services and software solutions you’re already using.
+To make the best decision for your business, be sure you understand your business needs and any third-party services and software solutions you’re already using.
 It is crucial to consider the following factors when selecting your eCommerce tech stack.

 Scalability

 Scalability is a big consideration when choosing an ecommerce platform as your business grows and puts more demands on your website.
-For example more traffic may require more server resources and a larger product catalog may require more advanced search and filtering.
+For example, more traffic may require more server resources, and a larger product catalogue may require more advanced search and filtering.
 Platforms like Shopify and BigCommerce scale automatically with your demand.
-Open source platforms like WooCommerce and Magento require manual scaling like upgrading your hosting plan or optimizing your website.
+Open-source platforms like WooCommerce and Magento require manual scaling, such as upgrading your hosting plan or optimizing your website.

-If your platforms and frameworks are not capable of scaling fast without much extra investment in terms of talent, time, and capital, you will be losing market share and facing potential lost revenues by the minute.
+If your platforms and frameworks are not capable of scaling fast without much extra investment in talent, time, and capital, you will be losing market share and potentially losing revenues by the minute.

 Complexity

-A complex tech stack gives you lots of functionality for your store but it also means more operational costs to manage it.
-More time and resources for maintenance and updates.
+A complex tech stack gives your store lots of functionality, but it also means more operational costs to manage it, as well as more time and resources for maintenance and updates.

 Compatibility